Dancing to the Beat of a Different DrummerSep 03, 2022

 When we decided to homeschool our kids, people thought I was crazy.
 Why would you want to take on that responsibility and why would you want to be with your kids 24/7?
 Even my mother-in-law thought I was crazy at the beginning.
 We didn’t have a lot of support when we started.

 I didn’t go into it blindly.
-I had done some research and found that most kids that were homeschooled were thriving in their home environment & we felt this would be a good fit for our family.
+I had done some research and found that most kids who were homeschooled were thriving in their home environment & we felt this would be a good fit for our family.

 We started with kindergarten for my oldest.
 We were going to take it one year at a time & reevaluate each year.
 We finished 23 years later.
 I homeschooled all four kids, kindergarten through 12th grade.
 It was a great experience that I’ve never regretted.
 It was challenging at times, but such a blessing.
 All four of our children graduated from college, got great jobs, and went on to have blessed lives (in case you measure success by these standards).